Powerful US nuclear test reactor getting rare major overhaul

 But all those neutrons puts wear on the internal parts of the test reactor, meaning it would lose the ability to conduct experiments if it is not refurbished.

 The reactor’s designers foresaw that problem and created a reactor with internal components that can be periodically replaced.
-The current changeout is the fifth since the reactor started operating in 1967 and the first in 17 years.
+The current changeout is the sixth since the reactor started operating in 1967 and the first in 17 years.

 O’Kelly and Hans Vogel, director of the ATR Strategic Irradiation Capabilities Division, said that the most difficult challenge will come this summer when workers take off the stainless steel lid, exposing the inside of test reactor.

-Note: This story has been corrected to show that it’s the sixth core overhaul, not fifth.